tomhanlon/eslint-plugin-plm/README.md

 ## Adding a Rule

-This project uses [yoeman](http://yeoman.io/).
+This project uses [yeoman](http://yeoman.io/).
 To add a new rule:

 ```
-  # install dependencies
-  npm install -g yo
-  npm i -g generator-eslint

-  # in the eslint-plugin-plm directory run
-  yo eslint:rule
+  yarn generate:rule
 ```

-Make sure all tests are passing: `npm run test`.
+Make sure all tests are passing: `yarn run test`.

 For more details on writing rules, see [this post](https://medium.com/@btegelund/creating-an-eslint-plugin-87f1cb42767f) and the [official docs](http://eslint.org/docs/developer-guide/working-with-rules).